Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 ## Pipelines

-Please find the list of pipelines that for a quickstart setup in [pipelines](./pipelines/)
+Below is a list of pipelines available for a quickstart setup in the [pipelines](./pipelines/) directory.

 ### Install Tracer